-How It Works Features Why Us?
-Pricing FAQ Roadmap Blog Try Free for 7 Days
+Features Why Us?
+Pricing FAQ Roadmap Blog Try Free for 14 Days

 Best EPUB Reader Apps for iPhone & iPad (2026)

 There is no single "best" reader for everyone.
-A casual reader who buys from one store wants something different from a power reader with thousands of side-loaded EPUBs.
-So below each pick we say who it is for, not just where it lands.
+Someone who buys every book from one store wants something very different from a reader with thousands of side-loaded EPUBs and strong opinions about typography.
+So under each pick I say who it is for, not just where it lands.

-Quick comparison: the best EPUB readers for iPhone and iPad
+Quick comparison: EPUB readers for iPhone and iPad in 2026

 Library view.
 Left: justRead.
 Right: Apple Books.